 Yes.
 Every sports bettor should always be conscious of their bankroll, no matter how often or how much they intend to bet.
 To be successful, it’s necessary to blend your sports knowledge and research with a tiny bit of mathematical precision.

-The Three Simple Steps to Managing Your Bankroll
+Three Simple Steps to Manage Your Bankroll

 Just remember the following three steps, and you’ll have a basic grasp on how every “sharp” bettor regulates their bankroll.